ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-layout.md

 </layout>
 ```

+or

 ``` sql
 LAYOUT(COMPLEX_KEY_SPARSE_HASHED())
 ```

 ### hashed_array {#dicts-external_dicts_dict_layout-hashed-array}

 The dictionary is completely stored in memory.
-Each attribute is stored in array.
-Key attribute is stored in the form of hashed table where value is index in attributes array.
-The dictionary can contain any number of elements with any identifiers In practice, the number of keys can reach tens of millions of items.
+Each attribute is stored in an array.
+The key attribute is stored in the form of a hashed table where value is an index in the attributes array.
+The dictionary can contain any number of elements with any identifiers.
+In practice, the number of keys can reach tens of millions of items.

 All types of sources are supported.
 When updating, data (from a file or from a table) is read in its entirety.